th86/freebot/README.md

-# Freebot - Zero-cost LLM chatbot service
+# Freebot - Zero-cost LLM Chatbot Service

 This is a minimalist example of LLM-based chatbot using OpenRouter API and is hosted on Vercel.